KayKozaronek/post_popularity_prediction/README.md

 # 1. Getting started (Install required packages)
 To get started with the project files choose your preferred way of installing

-## 1.1 Conda
+## 0.1 Conda
-You can recreate the environment by running the following command:
+- You can recreate the environment by running the following command:
-`conda create --name yourenvname --file spec-file.txt`
+`conda env create -f environment.yml`

-Once all packages are installed, you can activate the virtual environment by using:
+- Once all packages are installed, you can activate the virtual environment by using:
 `conda activate`

-Deactivate:
+- Deactivate:
 `conda deactivate`

-## 1.2 Venv
+## 0.2 Venv
 If you have Python 3 installed then you do not need to install anything extra to use this.

 Install packages from requirements.txt with Python 3: